Hungarian invasion of Carpatho-Ukraine: March 12–14

 At around 4 a.m., Ivan Roman, the deputy commander of the Carpathian Sich, received a call from Czech officers demanding that the weapons be returned to the warehouse.
 The commandant, referring to the decree of Augustin Voloshyn, flatly refused.
 In response, General Lev Prchala ordered units of the 45th Regiment stationed in Khust to seize weapons by force.

 At 6:00 a.m., Czech troops, numbering 200 soldiers, armed with six light tanks (LT vz.35), four armored vehicles (OA vz.30), heavy guns, machine guns and mortars, attacked the main Sich buildings: Kish, "Sich Hotel ", The main team, "Women's Sect" and "Flying Variety".
 The leadership of autonomous Carpatho-Ukraine appealed to the Czechs to cease fire, but no response was received.
 The Sich began seizing weapons depots, office buildings, and disarming patrols.
 Armed clashes between the Sich and Czechoslovak troops lasted more than 8 hours.
 Barricades appeared on the streets of Khust, and constant street fights broke out.

 At the same time, Prime Minister Voloshyn tried to resolve the conflict.
 Several attempts to call the central government were unsuccessful - Prague did not respond.
 After a telephone conversation between Prime Minister Augustyn Voloshyn (who strongly opposed an armed attack by Czechoslovak troops on Sich units) and General Lev Prchala, a truce was established in the streets: Czechoslovakia returned to the barracks and the Carpathian Sich disarmed.

 According to various sources, the losses of the Sich ranged from 40 to 150 killed and about 50 wounded, the losses of the Czechoslovaks - from 7 to 20 soldiers and gendarmes killed.
 During the confrontation between Sich and the Czechoslovaks, Hungarian troops occupied three villages near Mukachevo.

 On the morning of March 14, 1939, the commander of the eastern group of troops, General Lev Prchal, believing that the invasion of Hungarian troops had not been authorized by Berlin, ordered the beginning of the defense.
-However, after consultations with Prague in the evening of the same day, he ordered the evacuation of Czechoslovak troops and civil servants from the territory of Subcarpathian Ukraine.
+However, after the declaration of the Protectorate of Bohemia and Moravia, he ordered on March 16 the evacuation of Czechoslovak troops and civil servants from the territory of Subcarpathian Ukraine.
 The evacuation took place in three directions: in the west - to the Slovak Republic, in the north - to the Republic of Poland and in the southeast - to the Kingdom of Romania.
+The last Czechoslovak troops left Khust in March 17.